Rational Solutions of Parametric First-Order Algebraic Differential Equations: Parametric rational curves

 \subsection{Decomposition w.r.t. parametrizations}

 Let us now give further details on rational parametrizations of families of rational curves depending on several unspecified parameters.
-We present an algorithmic computation of such parametrizations.
+In particular, the idea is to decompose the space $\PS$ (see~\eqref{parameterSpace}), where the parameters take values, in constructible subsets where the curve, when the parameters are specialized, satisfies certain properties.
 For details on parametric rational curves we refer to~\cite{falkensteiner2023rationality}.